 Tennis

-Athletes interested in participating the West Michigan Middle School Conference Tennis program should enroll in our middle school tennis program.
-Instructors emphasize proper forehands, backhands, serves, volleys, overheads, and specialty shots.
+Athletes interested in participating the West Michigan Middle School Conference Tennis team should enroll in our middle school tennis team.
+Coaches emphasize proper forehands, backhands, serves, volleys, overheads, and specialty shots.
 Court strategies are also taught.

 - Northern Middle, Eastern Middle, and Central Middle practice and compete at their High School tennis courts